FriendlyAdmin/nginx/README.md

 ## Usage

-To run the image you must provide an actual 'server.conf` Nginx configuration file containing `server { ... }` declarations.
+To run the image you must provide an actual `server.conf` Nginx configuration file containing `server { ... }` declarations.
 See `example_server.conf`.
 And you also must provide a public directory of your actual website or an application using a Docker volume.

 The easiest way to run a hidden service using this image is by using Docker Compose utility and a `docker-compose.yaml` config from [this repo](https://github.com/FriendlyAdmin/tor-hs).